 Think of the original file in the illustration on the next page as the reference file for creating patches.
 The modified file is the new file that is constantly being updated or changed.
 The patch file contains the differences between the original file and the modified file:

-2BrightSparks introduced their OnClick Utilities, which is a collection of six very useful programs that truly sum up the phrase “ease of use”.
+2BrightSparks introduced their OnClick Utilities, which is a collection of free and very useful programs that truly sum up the phrase “ease of use”.
 All programs are operational by a click of your mouse button, which explains the origin of the name “OnClick”.

-Among the six programs is one called PatchOnClick.
+Among the OnClick Utilities is one called PatchOnClick.
 It creates a patch file that will be easily attached to your emails and the recipient will be able to patch the file to the original file to get the whole updated document.
 It is that easy and convenient.
-There are two versions of PatchOnClick.
-They include a freeware version and a commercial version, which is part of the OnClick Utilities package, with the major difference being that the commercial version allows the use of command line parameters.
+Don't forget it's also free software.

 Think of PatchOnClick the next time you need to send large documents that need constant amendments to and fro with your colleagues or friends.
 It will make your life a lot easier!